arnavhasija/ShopInsights/README.md

 | VisitorType | Type of visitor (new, returning, or other) | Categorizes users based on their visit history |
 | Weekend | Binary indicator of whether the visit occurred on a weekend | Captures potential variations in user behavior on weekends |
 | Revenue | Binary indicator of whether the visitor made a purchase	| Key target variable indicating successful conversion |

+<h2>Exploratory Data Analysis (EDA) Overview</h2>

+Time-based Trends:

+The bar graph below shows the distributions of the months customers are active and inactive on the website.
+Notably, customers tend to spend more time on the website in May and November.
+In May, there is a peak in user activity, possibly driven by summer vacation and seasonal shopping.
+In November, the increased user engagement is likely attributed to holiday shopping.
+These insights are valuable for tailoring marketing campaigns to align with customer behavior during specific months.